Student Related Policies

 The University provides a range of services to help students maintain satisfactory academic progress, including language and learning services and a confidential counselling service.
 A full list of student support services is available on the current students’ website.

 Indigenous students are encouraged to contact the Student Support Officer at Wirltu Yarlu on 8313 3623 who can provide assistance with a study plan, a free tutoring service or counselling on any personal matters that may impact on their academic success.
 Student Support Officers can also provide assistance with a submission in response to a Show Cause Notification letter.
-Students are also invited to access the Centre for Australian Indigenous Research and Studies/Wirltu Yarlu website on Academic Progress at http://www.adelaide.edu.au/wirltu-yarlu/current-students/progress-rules/
+Students can access the Wirltu Yarlu Student Support page for more information.

-International students, in addition to contacting their Faculty, are advised to speak to staff in the International Student Centre regarding their current student visa.
-They are also encouraged to access the support services for international students at http://international.adelaide.edu.au/life/studying/
+International students, in addition to contacting their Faculty, are advised to speak to staff in International Student Support regarding their current student visa.
+They are also encouraged to access the support services for international students found on the International Student Support website.

 Students are encouraged to view the Academic Progress Policy Snapshot and familiarise themselves with the full Academic Progress by Coursework Students Policy.
 A list of Frequently Asked Questions is also available.